Strings Ramen Shop

-There are a few available rice bowls on the menu but don’t get distracted - ramen is what you want.
-Strings offers up four traditional-ish broths with multiple fillers, including vegetables, pork belly, pork loin, duck, seafood, and turkey.
-No matter your choice in broth or add-ons, the fresh noodles are the star, thanks to the fact that they’re made daily with a special dough and some mixer they imported from Japan, or so we’re told.
-But at the end it doesn't really matter - all we really care about is that they’re really tasty.
+Strings offers up four broths with multiple fillers, including vegetables, pork belly, pork loin, duck, seafood, and turkey.
+No matter your choice in broth or add-ons, the fresh noodles are the star, thanks to the fact that they’re made daily with a special dough and a mixer they imported from Japan, or so we’re told.
+But at the end it doesn’t really matter - all we really care about is that they’re really tasty.

-A Black boar bone broth (so many adjectives) with garlic oil, fresh crushed garlic, sesame seed, scallion, bamboo shoots, noodles, and option of pork (loin or belly), or pork and duck.
+A bone broth with garlic oil, fresh crushed garlic, sesame seed, scallion, bamboo shoots, noodles, and option of pork (loin or belly), or pork and duck.
 This is both the heaviest of the broths and our favorite.
 We go pork belly and add the duck.

 Probably the lightest broth of the bunch, clear, with soy sauce and bonito fish, served with bamboo shoots, nori, and bean sprouts.
 Unless you’re a vegetarian, go for the pork loin version that also comes with wasabi oil and a boiled egg.